 with Elisabeth Osgood-Campbell

-$50 non-refundable deposit & cost includes a $50 credit towards Level 1 training valid for 2 years.
+Includes a $50 credit towards Level 1 training; valid for 2 years

 The Tamalpa Experience introduces an approach that enlivens dialogue between body and imagination, life experiences and art making.
 Using movement, drawing, poetic writing, and improvisational performance, participants will tap into art's symbolic language to explore current life themes and generate new resources.

-This intensive workshop is designed to give participants an experiential understanding of Tamalpa's work in movement-based expressive arts.
-Recommended as an introduction to our training programs.
+This workshop is designed to give participants an experiential understanding of Tamalpa's work in movement-based expressive arts.
+The Tamalpa Experience workshops are recommended as an introduction to our training programs.

-Elisabeth Osgood-Campbell is a movement artist, educator, and researcher, who cherishes the body as a central medium for creativity, learning and growth.
+Elisabeth Osgood-Campbell, MA, EdM, RSME, is a movement artist, educator, and researcher, who cherishes the body as a central medium for creativity, learning and growth.
+With degrees from Stanford University and Harvard Graduate School of Education, she can also be described as a “recovering academic” who facilitates somatic movement arts to help mend the mind-body split in herself and others.
 After graduating from Tamalpa Institute’s full-time training program in 2000, Elisabeth served the institute in various capacities as a teacher, administrator, and member of the Board of Directors.
 During her first graduate program in Psychology, she studied the impact that somatic movement and creative arts practices have on women’s development.
 During her second Master’s degree program in Mind, Brain and Education, Elisabeth investigated the effect that sensorimotor activities have on cognitive development of children.
-For over ten years, Elisabeth has facilitated somatic, creative arts work for people of all ages, including graduate students in the Self-Designed Master’s Degree (SDMD) program at Lesley University.
-She has also served on the Board of Directors of the International Somatic Movement Education and Therapy Association (ISMETA) since 2008.
-Currently, she is delighted to offer Tamalpa Life/Art work to individuals and groups on the East Coast of the United States.
+She has served on the Board of Directors of the International Somatic Movement Education and Therapy Association (ISMETA) since 2008.
+Currently, Elisabeth is delighted to offer Tamalpa Life/Art work to individuals and groups on the East Coast of the United States.

 **If you prefer to pay with a credit card or check Click here for registration form